 Through this process, firms develop an understanding of the current level of residual risk and how effective their internal controls are.
 Typically, this process is conducted on a cyclical basis, either annually, quarterly or on a monthly basis.
 The development of new technology, like KRM22’s Risk Cockpit, transforms this cyclical approach into a more impactful continuous, real-time risk and controls assessment process.

 Both of the key enterprise and operational risk management standards; COSO and ISO31000 are supported by and encourage the use of RCSA.
 Assessment results are typically presented in a Red, Amber, Green (RAG) status dashboard or report.
 This risk-based management information is a key output of this process.

-While there is no defined ‘right way’ to do the RCSA, we can review three approaches that are regularly used and discuss how they are seen by regulators and experts:
+The two most widely used enterprise and operational risk management standards, COSO and ISO31000, encourage the use of risk & control self-assessments.
+This process is also supported by all the leading professional risk management associations and industry bodies While there is no defined ‘right way’ to do the RCSA, we can review three approaches that are regularly used and discuss how they are seen by regulators and experts:

 This is where the inherent risk is determined jointly by the business and the risk team.
 Alongside this inherent risk assessment, a checklist is defined and the business teams ‘tick the box’ on the checklist.
 This results in a score or rating which determines the Residual Risk level.
 A similar approach can be taken for the assessment of control effectiveness.

 This type of check listing / tick-boxing is discouraged by regulators and other stakeholders.

 Another method of assessing risk is to assess the potential impact of a risk materialising and then assessing the likelihood (or probability) of the risk materialising within a defined time horizon (usually annual).
 The results of the impact and likelihood assessment are combined to generate a risk severity level or rating.